What is livedo reticularis?

 Secondary livedo reticularis, and especially livedo racemosa, may be a sign of obstruction of the vessel (vasculopathy) or vasculitis (inflammation of the blood vessels).
 The following conditions may be responsible:

 - Thrombosis due to antiphospholipid syndrome (blood clots due to sticky platelets) or lupus anticoagulant syndrome.
-Patients prevent with arterial events in the brain (stroke, migraine, epilepsy), eye (blindness) and heart (vascular or valve abnormalities)
+Patients present with arterial events in the brain (stroke, migraine, epilepsy), eye (blindness) and heart (vascular or valve abnormalities)

 - Sneddon syndrome, in which livedo racemosa is associated with stroke in young adult women